Seven Factors that Influenced the Sabbath in the Early Church (Part 4 of 4)

 “For although almost all churches throughout the world celebrate the sacred mysteries on the Sabbath of every week, yet the Christians of Alexandria and at Rome, on account of some ancient tradition, have ceased to do this.
 The Egyptians in the neighborhood of Alexandria, and the inhabitants of Thebais, hold their religious assemblies on the Sabbath, but do not participate of the mysteries in the manner usual among Christians in general: for after having eaten and satisfied themselves with food of all kinds, in the evening making their offerings…” (ibid, bk 5, ch 22)

 Pay close attention to the words of this historian.
-He recorded that Rome and Alexandria were the two cities that ceased to honor the Sabbath; this means at one time they did honor the Sabbath.
+He recorded that Rome and Alexandria were the two cities that ceased to honor the Sabbath; this means at one time they did it!
 He also noted that they did not stop honoring the Sabbath because of any scripture, but because of a tradition.
 Jesus warned us about the traditions of man that contradict the commandments of God (Matthew 15:1-20).

 Despite these seven factors, most Christians continued to honor the Sabbath.
+If you missed the first three parts of this series, I have included them below:

 Kelly McDonald, Jr.